Trump voices ‘second thoughts’ about escalating trade war with China

 “Just to register the sheep-like note of our view on the trade war: We’re in favor of trade peace on the whole,” Johnson said.
 “We think that, on the whole, the U.K. has profited massively in the last 200 years from free trade, and that’s what we want to see.
 So, that’s what we’re keen to see.
 We don’t like tariffs on the whole.”

-Administration officials were privately miffed on Saturday when Macron invited Trump to an unexpected lunch after his arrival at the summit, and they’ve accused him of trying to set an agenda – which includes discussions about climate change and African development – that doesn’t focus enough on Trump’s favored issue, international trade.

-Then on Sunday, Trump and Abe showed they were out of sync on North Korea’s continuing missile tests .
+Another disagreement got attention later in the day when Trump and Abe showed they were out of sync on North Korea’s continuing missile tests, their words about the matter undermining the president’s claim that the two would always “be on the same page.”

-Abe called them a clear violation of United Nations resolutions, but Trump wouldn’t go as far despite saying he was “not happy.”
+Abe called the recent tests a clear violation of U.N. resolutions, but Trump wouldn’t go as far despite saying he was “not happy.”

 “I can understand how the prime minister of Japan feels,” he said of short-range missiles that can’t reach the United States but threaten Japan.
 North Korean leader Kim Jong Un had made a “personal” commitment to him not to test long-range missiles that potentially could hit the U.S. but hadn’t said anything about short-range, Trump said.